akutuzov/webvectors/README.md

 # webvectors
 _Webvectors_ is a toolkit to serve distributional semantic models (particularly, continuous word embeddings, as in _word2vec_) over the web, making it easy to demonstrate models to general public.
-It uses _Flask_ and _Gensim_ under the hood.
+It is written in Python 2, and uses _Flask_ and _Gensim_ under the hood.

 Working demos:
 <ul>